3562 Ridge Park Dr., Suite D-1, Fairlawn, OH 44333

 • Pain, especially when walking, twisting, or turning on your injured leg

-• Feeling that your knee is unstable as if it’s going to give out from underneath you
+• Feeling that your knee is unstable, as if it’s going to give out from underneath you

 MCL Injury Symptoms

-The symptoms of an MCL injury are similar to symptoms of other knee problems.
+The symptoms of an MCL injury are similar to the symptoms of other knee problems.
 Our skilled and experienced medical staff can examine your knee to determine the problem.

 The symptoms of an MCL injury may include: